iArtorias/EldenRingStutterFix/README.md

 # EldenRingStutterFix

-This is an unofficial patch for Elden Ring on PC which aims to fix the stuttering that a lot of players have experienced.
+This is an unofficial and **experimental** patch for Elden Ring on PC which aims to fix the stuttering that a lot of players have experienced.
 It implements these VKD3D fixes natively in D3D12:

 * https://github.com/HansKristian-Work/vkd3d-proton/commit/54fbadcc9405841cc018210ba6d1045e71f405c0
 * https://github.com/HansKristian-Work/vkd3d-proton/commit/9817c52d2441bc6231afd2e5c472c7e7210a72c9